 - Check the syllabus to see if an exception is provided that would allow you to satisfy class obligations while still attending the job event (e.g., paper instead of quiz, allowed quiz drops, etc.). - Note that a job-related conflict, whether a current job or a potential one, is usually not an acceptable reason for missing an exam or taking a make-up, and may not be acceptable in other circumstances either.
-If any doubt exists, check with the professor. - If no exception is provided, inform the company that an academic conflict exists and request an accommodation. - If no accommodation is provided, contact BBA Career Services and request their assistance in resolving the situation.
+If any doubt exists, check with the professor.

+- If no exception is provided, inform the company that an academic conflict exists and request an accommodation. - If no accommodation is provided, contact BBA Career Services and request their assistance in resolving the situation.

 Note that while the university does have influence with the companies that recruit at McCombs, not all conflicts can be resolved, and it has little or no influence with companies that do not recruit through the Recruit McCombs system.
 Finally, be aware that it is not unreasonable for an employer to expect you to go to some lengths to show your interest in them.
 In a recent example, several students completed an exam at 9 pm and were expected to attend an on-site interview in Houston the next morning at 8 am.
-A 5:30 am flight from Austin was available and the students were expected to be on it.
-This is reasonable, and if you think it is unfair, you probably need to reconsider what you believe are the reasonable expectations of a good job and career in healthcare.
+A 5:30 am flight from Austin was available, and the students were expected to be on it.